Sentieon/Sentieon-cwl/README.md

 -   `-o fastq_index`: Defines the output index file name.
 -   `sample1_1.fq.gz` and `sample1_2.fq.gz`: input pair-ended fastq files.

-Please refer to Sentieon "App note - Distributed mode" for more details of the `fqidx`.
+Please refer to Sentieon's [App note - Distributed mode](https://s3.amazonaws.com/sentieon-release/documentation/app_notes/App+note+-+Distributed+mode.pdf) for more details of the `fqidx`.

 Then query for the number of chunks in the index file by running the following command: